galaxyproject/training-material/topics/variant-analysis/tutorials/somatic-variants/tutorial.md

 >
 {: .hands_on}

-This will produce two new datasets, one for each of the normal and tumor data.
+This will result in two new datasets, one for each of the normal and tumor data.

 ## Removing duplicate reads